University of Jeddah

 University of Jeddah or Jeddah University (جامعـــة جدة) is a public university located in Jeddah, Makkah, Saudi Arabia.
-The University of Jeddah was established in 2014 and recognized by the Ministry of Education Saudi Arabia.
+The University of Jeddah was established in 2014 and recognized by the Ministry of Education in Saudi Arabia.

-The university's main campus is located in the Al-Nuzhah district of Jeddah, with additional campuses in Al-Khomrah and Al-Rawdah.
+The university's main campus is on the Jeddah-Asfan Expressway, 20 km northeast of the King Abdullah Sports City.
+It has additional campuses in Al-Khomrah, Al-Faisaliyah, and Al-Rawdah.

 The university offers undergraduate and graduate programs in various disciplines, including engineering, business, law, medicine, pharmacy, education, and social sciences.
+The university was the first university in Saudi Arabia to offer an undergraduate degree in Cybersecurity.